 Android (2005)

-Over 10% of the companies that Google has acquired operated in the mobile domain.
+Over 10 percent of the companies that Google has acquired operated in the mobile domain.
 These mergers supplemented the growth of Android over the past two decades.
 Since its acquisition in 2005, Android has grown to reach 3 billion users worldwide.
 It now holds 71% of the global market share for operating systems.

 M&A strategy broken down by market